Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 (6.20)

-where K i – import quota;
+where K i is the import quota;

 I is the country’s annual export volume;